ousatov-ua/dns/README.md

 </div>

+🔸 Intro

-🔸 Current HOWTO defines steps to setup caching DNS resolver with configuration for family usage.
+* Current HOWTO defines steps to setup caching DNS resolver with configuration for family usage.

 * It gives possibility to have next DNS endpoints: Plain/DoH/DoH3/DoQ/DoT.